lowRISC/opentitan/doc/security/specs/identities_and_root_keys/_index.md

 ### Key Versioning {#key-versioning}

 Key versioning is the mechanism by which software implements key rotation triggered by security updates.
-Since there may be more than one updatable code partition in the system, the key versioning scheme has to implement at least 8 32b version comparators with lockable controls, which will be configured as part of the secure boot process.
+Since there may be more than one updateable code partition in the system, the key versioning scheme has to implement at least 8 32b version comparators with lockable controls, which will be configured as part of the secure boot process.